 Will the WG create a CA document as part of the WG balloting process as described in Clause 13?

-Yes
+No

 If not, explain why the CA document is not applicable.

+The amendment will use existing PHYs of IEEE Std 802.11, including the same channel assessment methods, modulation, protection and reservation methods, and same spectral mask of the PHYs it uses.

 1.2 5C requirements